 Implement financial controls.
 Every year some parent groups are surprised to discover that a trusted volunteer has stolen money from the treasury.
 Limit this risk by using sound money practices: require two signatures on all checks, require two people to be present whenever money is collected and counted, require all fund requests to be made on a standard form, require receipts for all reimbursements, and require all funds to be deposited immediately.

 It’s also a good idea to have a PTO finance committee that reviews bank statements and other financial documents at least quarterly.
 In addition, having an audit committee of at least three members conduct an annual audit in which each financial transaction is matched with an appropriate receipt will help spot problems.
-Finally, if your PTO can afford it, pay a certified public accountant to check the work of the audit committee.
+If your PTO can afford it, pay a certified public accountant to check the work of the audit committee.
 As well, PTO Today Finance Manager is easy-to-use web-based software that can help you organize and manage your parent group's finances.

 Step Four: Buy Insurance